 | Gran Canaria | Families and classic resort holidays | Golden resort beaches, urban beaches, varied coast | Excellent |

-| Tenerife | Mixed beach and activity holidays | Resort beaches, black sand, varied island geography | Very strong |
+| Tenerife | Mixed beach and activity holidays | Resort beaches, black-sand beaches, strong variety | Very strong |

 | Lanzarote | Scenic beach breaks with style | White coves, volcanic coast, resort beaches | Very strong |

-| La Palma | Quieter scenic coastal trips | Black volcanic beaches, smaller-scale | Moderate |
+| La Palma | Quieter scenic coastal trips | Black volcanic beaches, smaller scale | Moderate |

 | La Gomera | Nature-led travellers | Smaller volcanic beaches and bathing spots | Moderate to niche |

-Fuerteventura: Best for a Pure Beach Holiday
+Best Island for a Pure Beach Holiday: Fuerteventura

 If your holiday is genuinely about beaches first and almost everything else second, Fuerteventura is one of the easiest islands to recommend.
 This is the island that most consistently delivers the classic idea of space, sand and open Atlantic light.
 It works especially well for travellers who judge a beach holiday by coastline quality, beach-hopping potential and the feeling that the sea is the whole point of the trip.